Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Mean-Field theory

-In the GJJ case, it is observed that the supercurrent maintains its robustness against temperature whenever the Fermi level $\mu_0$ assumes values that allow for a large number of ABS pairs associated with perfect or near-perfect transmission, $\tau \lesssim 1$.
+In addition, Fig.~\ref{fig:I_pi_vs_mu_T_comparison} shows that a finite temperature induces a partial suppression of the supercurrent.
+In particular, at $k_{\rm B}T = 0.01 \Delta_0$ the supercurrent remains appreciable in the vicinity of those values of $\mu_0\gtrsim 15 \hbar v_{\rm F}/L$ and where the zero-temperature supercurrent exhibits a pronounced peak.
+As discussed, in a wide and short 2D material-based junction coupled to an LC quantum harmonic oscillator, a finite supercurrent can arise at $\varphi=\pi$ at zero temperature when the coupling constant satisfies $|g|>g_{\rm c}$.
+In this regime, the coupling between the Andreev system and the photonic mean field $\alpha$ gives rise to new quasiparticle pairs, expressed as linear combinations of ABSs labeled by $k$, with energies $\pm E(k,\varphi)$.
+At zero temperature, the supercurrent is carried by quasiparticles occupying the $-E(k,\varphi)$ branch.
+As schematically illustrated in Fig.~\ref{fig:MF_occupancy}, upon increasing the temperature, quasiparticle states with energy $+E(k,\varphi)$ become thermally populated.
+Since these states carry a supercurrent opposite to that associated with the $-E(k,\varphi)$ branch, their occupation progressively suppresses the net supercurrent.
+This thermal activation is particularly effective for wavevector components associated with large transmission $\tau(k)$, $\tau(k)\lesssim 1$, because the corresponding energies $E(k,\varphi)$ lie closer to the Fermi level~\cite{pellegrino2022effect}.
+As noted above, these are also the values of $k$ that make the dominant contribution to the TRB instability, which accounts for the pronounced sensitivity of the instability to the finite temperature.
+In the specific GJJ case, where $g_{\rm c}$ is infinitesimal, Fig.~\ref{fig:I_pi_vs_mu_T_comparison} shows that the supercurrent maintains its robustness against temperature whenever the Fermi level $\mu_0$ assumes values that allow for an extremely large number of ABS pairs associated with perfect or near-perfect transmission.
 This condition corresponds to situations in which the zero-temperature supercurrent at $\vphi=\pi$ exhibits a peak.
 At zero temperature, within the mean-field formalism, the energy splitting of the pairs of quasiparticles associated with perfect transmission is $ 2\Delta_0 g|\bar{\alpha}|$, where $\bar{\alpha}$ is defined in Eq.~\eqref{eq:baralpha}.
 Consequently, cancellation of the net supercurrent carried by these modes occurs when $k_{\rm B}T \approx \Delta_0 g|\bar{\alpha}|\approx \Delta_0 \exp[-\hbar \omega_{\rm r} /(g^2 n_{\rm v} \rho_0 \Delta_0)]$, as this condition ensures the thermal population quasiparticles with high transmission of both Andreev subbands.
-This provides a heuristic explanation for the resilience of the supercurrent to thermal suppression at the values of the Fermi level where the zero temperature supercurrent is peaked (and, correspondingly, where $|\bar{\alpha}|$ exhibits local maxima at zero temperature).
+This provides an explanation for the resilience of the supercurrent to thermal suppression at the values of the Fermi level where the zero temperature supercurrent is peaked (and, correspondingly, where $|\bar{\alpha}|$ exhibits local maxima at zero temperature).